danielbui78/MacOSCompileDeps/README.md

 * https://gist.github.com/josemarimanio/9e0c177c90dee97808bad163587e80f8

-Be sure to follow extra steps for 11.4, i.e. add this to .zshrc : `eval "$(pyenv init --path)` Once .zshrc is created or modified, you must restart Terminal program for changes to take effect.
+Be sure to follow extra steps for 11.4, i.e. add this to .zshrc : `eval "$(pyenv init --path)"` Once .zshrc is created or modified, you must restart Terminal program for changes to take effect.

 ```